Text - Mary Kyne, Hyperlinks & Maps - Antoinette Lydon

 At the time of the 1911 census two families lived in the townland of Gortdrisagh: Joseph and Edith McNamara and their servant Kate Knox, and Michael Noone and his wife Mary along with their son Patrick Michael.
 The Noone family moved to Oughterard.

-After Spenser A. Jones died Gortdrisagh was bought by Dr. Joseph McNamara from Dublin.
-He expanded it.
+After Spencer A. Jones died Gortdrisagh was bought by Dr. Joseph McNamara from Dublin, he expanded it.
 It was then bought by a Mr Davy and Kennedy.
 They removed the extention previously added.
 Then Major O Sullivan, a brother of the actress Maureen O Sullivan bought it.
 In the early seventies Dr. Kevin Glynn of Glynns of Galway bought it.
 He and his wife Mary Rose Joyce and family lived there until the early ‘90s.
 The present owner is a Mr Brian O Donnell.

 There are two relatively new houses in Gortdrisagh – Bridie Molloy and Peter Kelly (Stephen John).